coverclock/com-diag-placer/README.md

 Placer is my excuse to re-learn SQLite after having been away from it for a few years.
 SQLite is a server-less database system that is featured in Android and Apple phones and tablets, Windows 10 (so it is rumored), and countless embedded system including some on which I have worked.
+I am not a database person, but I very much appreciate the persistent data management model offered by SQLite that is usable both from applications and the command line.

 # Targets